flags/MacroPad/readme.md

 ### Changelog

+* 01-12-2020 - Added `events` section to config for firing commands based on state changes.
 * 01-04-2020 - Alternate detection method now supports bluetooth devices.
 This is checked during `--detect` and opens devices based on their name instead of `by-id` path.
 As a result of supporting bluetooth, reconnect timeouts/waits